xaviripo/bachelor-thesis/thesis/contents/1-intro/2-hott.md

 ### Universes

 Types themselves behave as a special kind of terms of higher types, called *universes*.
 Universes are stratified, in a similar fashion to the Von Neuman hierarchy of sets.
 Exceptionally, types in universes are considered to belong to more than one universe: if they belong to a given universe $\mathcal{U}_n$, they belong to the bigger universe type $\mathcal{U}_{n+1}$ such that $\mathcal{U}_n : \mathcal{U}_{n+1}$.
-As with classical mathematics, we won't make explicit in which level our type belongs, rather using an ambiguous $\mathcal{U}$ notation for all universe types.
+As with classical mathematics, we will not make explicit in which level our type belongs, rather using an ambiguous $\mathcal{U}$ notation for all universe types.
 (TODO check against book all this part)

 ### Equalities

 In intensional type theories, such as homotopy type theory, two terms can be definitionally equal (also known as judgmentally equal) or propositionally equal.
 Two terms are definitionally equal only when we impose so, and, in such case, they are fully interchangeable by one another.
 We denote that $a$ and $b$ are definitionally equal by writing $a \equiv b$.
 We sometimes write $a :\equiv b$ to emphasize that $a$ is being defined.
-The claim that two terms are definitionally equal cannot be disputed, it's not a proposition.
+The claim that two terms are definitionally equal cannot be disputed, it is not a proposition.
 This is used mainly when defining new terms and types, or for notation purposes.

 On the other hand, two (not necessarily equal in the previous sense) terms of the same type can be compared for propositional equality.
 This means that, given two terms $a$ and $b$ of a type $A$, it makes sense to ask whether they are equal or not.
-As we'll see, propositions are implemented through types in homotopy type theory, so we reserve the notation $a = b$ for the type of equalities between $a$ and $b$, or, in the homotopical sense, the type of paths between $a$ and $b$.
+As we will see, propositions are implemented through types in homotopy type theory, so we reserve the notation $a = b$ for the type of equalities between $a$ and $b$, or, in the homotopical sense, the type of paths between $a$ and $b$.

 ### Type constructors